unitymakesus/unity-team-handbook/README.md

 * Production: `npm run production`

 ## Deploying
-This static site is hosted on Netlify and it is set up with continous deployment.
+This static site is hosted on Netlify and it is set up with continuous deployment.
 There's nothing you need to do other than push your changes to `main`.
 Netlify will read the `netlify.toml` file in this repository and run a full build to generate the static site and compile assets.
 Awesome!